Why Americans are so Violent

 ―H. Rap Brown

 To Brown’s famous dictum, we might add, … and institutional stability as American as apple pie.
 This is the huge caveat that is crucial to understanding how why and how we are violent, and one of the enduring paradoxes of American history.
 Republican society stresses order, place, personal liberty, and equality, in that order.
 Violence, especially as some form of vigilantism has often resulted when liberty and equality conflict.
 Lingering effects of these clashes surface from time to time in places as disparate as the Matthew Shepard lynching in Wyoming, or the Rodney King riot in South Central LA.
 Yet, no matter how one manipulates the statistics, whether it ranks America high in domestic or foreign violence or higher than most nations, America comes out consistently as one of the most stable of all nations.
 As British writer C.K.
 Chesterton observed in 1922, “America is the only nation in the world that is founded on creed.”
 Despite all the mayhem, only the far right disparages that creed.
 Natural rights and democracy in the context of a republican form of government have proven vastly preferable to monarchy, theocracy, oligarchy, communism, socialism, fascism, militarism, plutocracy, anarchy, or any other form of government that has been dreamt up.
 No, American violence is not about overthrowing the state.
 It’s about maintaining the state, or at least a certain view of it.
 The history of American violence is a history of a paradox: terrible violence and amazing stability.
-Our stability ranks easily with the most stable Western nations such as England and Scandinavia, while in terms of violence the U.S. looks more like a banana republic or emerging Third World nations.
+Our stability ranks easily with the most stable Western nations such as England and Scandinavia, while in terms of violence the U.S. looks more like a banana republic in the Western Hemisphere or an emerging Third World nation in the Eastern.

 This is because Americans have not directed their violent ways against their government.
 They raise bloody hell, but with the one glaring exception they don't rebel against their country.
 Political, economic and cultural stability have proven enduring.
 And here’s the killer: violence has been the key to this.
 Quite the opposite of what you would think, that violence of any sort would be destructive and destabilizing, American violence (most of it, at any rate) has served as a stabilizing force and have been important girders of our political equilibrium.
 For most of our history, it’s been a happy marriage, violence and stability, though the Civil War was a particularly nasty trial separation, and even there the parties reconciled, more or less.